In the Community

 As Albertans serving Albertans, we know there are many organizations who are also providing the basic needs to thousands of Albertans.
 Below are non-profit organizations we have supported and continue to support in many communities across the province.

-On July 7, 2018, come celebrate the Calgary Stampede with a delicious breakfast prepared by Lino's Catering, music performance by Canadian Country Singer/Songwriter, Lori Kole and entertainment provided by Money Mentors mascot, Penny the Pig and Penelope the Clown!
+On July 7, 2018, Money Mentors hosted its 6th Annual Calgary Stampede Breakfast with delicious food prepared by Lino's Catering, music performance by Canadian Country Singer/Songwriter, Lori Kole and entertainment provided by Money Mentors mascot, Penny the Pig and Penelope the Clown!